Bishop's Castle: Transport

 Bishop's Castle has been on a main route for travellers since prehistoric times, although the town was bypassed in the 19th century by Thomas Telford's great road.
 The inns would have provided accommodation for travellers and have stabled their horses.

-There is no main road running through the town, though the A488 runs north-south just to the east of the town, on its way from Shrewsbury, Pontesbury and Minsterley to Clun and Knighton.
+There is no main road running through the town, though the A488 runs north–south just to the east of the town, on its way from Shrewsbury, Pontesbury and Minsterley to Clun and Knighton.
 The B4385 runs around the town and connects with the A488.

-Bishops Castle had a railway, the Bishops Castle Railway, between 1865 and 1935.
+Bishop's Castle had a railway, the Bishops Castle Railway, between 1865 and 1935.
 Originally it was meant to go from Craven Arms to Montgomery, but that speculation failed due to lack of finance.
 Sections of the old railway can still be seen today, including some of the embankments, bridges and stations.
 Today the nearest station is Broome on the Heart of Wales Line.

-There is a limited daytime bus service 553 on Mondays to Saturdays between Bishops Castle and Shrewsbury, operated by local independent operator Minsterley Motors.
+There is a limited daytime bus service 553 on Mondays to Saturdays between Bishop's Castle and Shrewsbury, operated by local independent operator Minsterley Motors.